tamaraiselva/Attendance-detection-system/README.md

 ## Contributing
 - Contributers are welcomed, you can simply fork the repo and contribute , and make PR
 - Dont wait for getting issue assigned to you
-## License
-- Include information about the project's license.